-In Emacs, when you open compressed file like
+In Emacs, when you open a compressed file like

 foo.txt.gz, it will transparently decompress it (using

-gzip in case above) and open as normal file.
-However, what will happen if above file is not compressed at all?
+gzip in the case above) and open as a regular file.
+However, what will happen if the above file is not compressed at all?

 Error while executing "gzip -c -q -d < foo.txt.gz" gzip: stdin: not in gzip format